TheKarpati/tsetestdevice/README.md

 In order to run the Python code provided in the github repository, we need first to install the [`paho-mqtt`](https://pypi.python.org/pypi/paho-mqtt/1.1) package, which provides a MQTT client library and enables sending/receiving of messages to/from a MQTT broker.
 [MQTT](https://en.wikipedia.org/wiki/MQTT) is a lightweight messaging protocol built on top of TCP/IP.
 We chose it for exchanging messages between the cloud and the Virtual Board because of its simplicity and low overhead.

 It is often good practice to run packages on virtual environments (like a sandbox within your computer).
-So let's follow the following command lines to install `paho-mqtt`.
+So let's run the following command lines to install `paho-mqtt`.

 ```shell
 virtualenv ENV